Looking for an easy-to-follow itinerary for Rajasthan? Read on for some essential travel tips for this vibrant state!

-After spending an hour to 90 minutes in the Ranakpur Jain Temple, it’s time to move on to the “White City” or “City of Lakes” – Udaipur is yet another spellbinding city that you won’t want to miss in Rajasthan.
+After spending an hour to 90 minutes in the Ranakpur Jain Temple, it’s time to move on to the “White City” or “City of Lakes” – Udaipur is yet another spellbinding city that you must have on your Rajasthan trip itinerary.
 Unlike the dry desert landscape of Jaisalmer, Udaipur resembles a lush oasis with its seven sapphire-shaded lakes and towering emerald hills.

 During your 2 days in Udaipur tour the Ahar Museum; wander through the massive City Palace; take a sunset boat ride on Lake Pichola; and walk around Jagmandir island.
 Foodies also absolutely need to set aside 1 night for a wonderful traditional Rajasthan cooking class.
 Udaipur is also the perfect place to take it easy and immerse yourself in the laid-back, breezy atmosphere of the city.
 Click here to read my quick Udaipur travel guide!

 Days 6 and 7: Jaipur

-Jaipur is a UNESCO-listed city and one of the top places to visit in India and a permanent fixture on the ty.
+Jaipur is a UNESCO-listed city, one of the top places to visit in India and a permanent fixture on the ty.
 If you’ve visited India before and toured the Golden Triangle that spans Delhi, Agra and Jaipur then you may have already explored the Pink City; that being said, this magical destination is one of those places that you’ll want to re-visit time and time again.